rixx/ramble/ideas.md

 # Good topics

-- [ ] Compare yourself to others.
-Accept the results.
-You are not special.
-I mean, you're special, but you fall on the bell curve.
 - [ ] We run on agreements, contracts, and mandates
 - [ ] What is Focusing (cf https://twitter.com/DRMacIver/status/1235837427282894849)
 - [ ] Religion vs organised religion, fite